Young Singh Hatyai United F.C.: History

 In 2017, the club has established as Hatyai City F.C. and competed in Thailand Amateur League Southern region.
 This club promoted to Thai League 4 (also known as Omsin League) since 2018 season, competed in the Southern region.

 In 2019, the club still competed in Thai League 4 Southern region.
 And they move their ground to the Southern major city stadium.

 In 2021, the club renamed to Young Singh Hatyai United F.C.

+In 2022, Young Singh Hatyai United competed in the Thai League 3 for the 2022–23 season.
+It is their 2nd season in the professional league.
+The club started the season with a 0–0 home draw with Pattani and they ended the season with a 2–1 away win over Pattani.
+The club has finished 3rd place in the league of the Southern region.
+In addition, in the 2022–23 Thai League Cup Young Singh Hatyai United was defeated 2–4 by Phitsanulok in the first round, causing them to be eliminated.

 In 2023, Young Singh Hatyai United has been promoted from United Nations (UN) to be a member of the "Football for the Goals project", a project to support the global football community for sustainable development(SDGs 17), which Young Singh Hat Yai United is the only club in ASEAN that has been selected.
-And is in the project with the world's leading clubs such as Ajax Amsterdam (Netherlands), Al Nasser (Saudi Arabia), Penarol (Uruguay), Fortuna Dusseldorf.
+And is in the project with the world's leading clubs such as Ajax Amsterdam (Netherlands), Al Nasser (Saudi Arabia), Penarol (Uruguay), Fortuna Düsseldorf.
 FC (Germany), Queens Park Rangers (England), etc.